 Did you find this guide useful?
 Do you have a gist of what it’s like to buy a Bluehost web hosting plan before actually buying it?

-If you were purchasing the domain side by side, did you face difficulty somewhere?
+If you were purchasing the domains side by side, did you encounter any difficulties?
 Let me know in the comment section below.